Juliophysics/Differential_Dynamic_Microscopy_Analysis/README.md

 # Data_analysis_physics

-This is a set of programs developed for my B.S and my Ms.c degrees in Physics
+This is a set of programs developed for my B. S and my M. Sc degrees in Physics